ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/error-connecting-to-ivpn-daemon.md

 ```

 If the IVPN App's daemon/service error persists on Windows, macOS, or Linux, reinstalling the app might help.
-Generally, we uninstalling the app, rebooting the computer system, then [reinstalling](https://www.ivpn.net/apps/) the app.
+Generally, we recommend uninstalling the app, rebooting the computer system, then [reinstalling](https://www.ivpn.net/apps/) the app.